Quick Start Guide

 Running in Production

-We hope this Guide helped you to quickly set up Teleport to play with on localhost.
+We hope this quickstart guide has helped you to quickly set up and play with Teleport.
 For production environments we strongly recommend the following:

 - Install HTTPS certificates for every Teleport proxy.